 This is the core method employed by the Ian's Secure Shoelace Knot, the Surgeon's Shoelace Knot, the Turquoise Turtle Shoelace Knot, the Better Bow Shoelace Knot and the FreedomKnot™.
-It provides more friction on the finishing bow, making it better suited to shoelaces as it makes the bows less prone to coming loose from typical daily exertions.
+It provides more friction on the finishing knot, which helps protect the whole knot from coming loose due to typical daily exertions.

 • Starting Knot plus Finishing Knot BOTH Looped Twice

 It would seem logical that this third variation would enjoy the benefits of both of the other two.
 However, the sides of the knot end up further apart, making for a looser, less secure knot overall.
 Try it and see for yourself.

 Besides shoelaces, there's plenty of other knotting tasks that can benefit from the extra holding power and the neat double wrap of Ian's Secure Shoelace Knot:

 - Dress or hair ribbons

 - Lacing on corsets